Vets-Who-Code/js-web-path-JVSONV/README.md

 # Introduction
+- hello
+*world*
 1. **VQS Program.** The VetsWhoCode Qualification Standard (VQS) program is a qualification system of basic Training Performance Objectives (TPO) designed to establish the minimum level of competency required for a member to successfully perform in their grade.
-This VQS is a compilation of the minimum knowledge and skills that an individual must demonstrate in order to qualify for advancement.
+This VQS is a compilation of the minim`um knowledge and skills that an individual must demonstrate in order to qualify for advancement.
 The objective of VQS is to standardize and facilitate these qualifications.
 1. **CONTENTS.** The VQS is divided into 12 sections.
 Each section is divided into subsections (issues list).
 The issues list can be found under the `Issues` tab of this Github Repository.
 Each issue is broken up into 3 sections:
     1. TPO: Each TPO is formatted using the Army's formula for training tasks to standard as in the following: